Optimal anytime regret with two experts: Introduction

-The assumption that the time horizon $T$ is known in advance may be problematic in some scenarios; examples include any sort of online tasks (e.g., online learning), or tasks requiring convergence over time (e.g., convergence to equilibria).
-These scenarios may be better suited for the \emph{anytime setting}, which has the stronger requirement that the regret be controlled at \emph{all} points in time.
-Another interesting setting is the \emph{geometric horizon setting}, introduced by Gravin, Peres, and Sivan~\cite{gravin2016towards}, in which the time horizon is a geometric random variable of known distribution.
+For some applications, the time horizon $T$ is not known in advance; examples include any sort of online tasks (e.g., online learning), or tasks requiring convergence over time (e.g., convergence to equilibria).
+An alternative model, more suited to those scenarios, is the \emph{anytime setting}\footnote{Other authors have referred to this setting as an ``unknown time horizon'' or ``bounds that hold uniformly over time''.}, in which algorithms are not given $T$ but must bound the regret \emph{for all} $T$.
+Yet another model is to assume that $T$ is random with a known distribution \citep{LuoSchapire14}.
+For example, the \emph{geometric horizon setting} of Gravin, Peres, and Sivan~\cite{gravin2016towards} assumes that $T$ is a geometric random variable.
 In this setting, they gave the optimal algorithm for two and three experts.
+Moreover, they propose a conjecture on the relationship between the fixed-time and the geometric horizon settings that could lead to optimal bounds for all $n$.

-The anytime setting is the focus of this work.
-There is a well-known ``doubling trick'' \cite[\S 4.6]{CFHHSW97} that can be used to convert algorithms for the fixed-time setting to algorithms for the anytime setting.
-Typically, the doubling trick involves restarting the fixed-time horizon algorithm every power-of-two steps with new parameters.
-If the fixed-time algorithm has regret $O(T^c)$ for some $c \in (0,1)$ then the doubling trick yields an algorithm with regret $O(t^c)$ for every $t \geq 1$.
-On the one hand, this is a conceptually simple and generic reduction from the anytime setting to the fixed-time setting.
-On the other hand, this approach is inelegant, wasteful, and turns useful algorithms into algorithms of dubious practicality.
+Our focus is the anytime setting.
+One can convert algorithms for the fixed-time setting to the anytime setting by the well-known ``doubling trick'' \cite[\S 4.6]{CFHHSW97}.
+This involves restarting the fixed-time horizon algorithm every power-of-two steps with new parameters.
+If the fixed-time algorithm has regret $O(T^c)$ at time $T$ for some $c \in (0,1)$ then the doubling trick yields an algorithm with regret $O(t^c)$ at time $t$ for every $t \geq 1$.
+On the one hand, this is a conceptually simple and generic reduction.
+On the other hand, restarting the algorithm and discarding its state is clearly wasteful and probably not very practical.